gwtboot/gwt-boot-samples/README.md

 ## Step 4 - Create your Java Entry Point "Main" Class

 The EntryPoint is the first class which will be executed.
-In this example it will exchange the "mainPanel" with a Button.
+In this example it will exchange the _"helloButton"_ with a Button.

 ```java